Code and Regulatory Compliance

 - California Code of Regulations, Title 26, Toxics.

-By policy, the University follows eleven parts of CCR, Title 24, California Building Standards Code, for code compliance.
-Some codes are based on nationally recognized model codes, while others are California's own codes.
+The University has adopted the California Code of Regulations, Title 24, California Building Standards Code, for code compliance.
+Some codes are based on nationally recognized model codes, while others are California's codes.
 California adds its requirements, called "amendments," to the model codes.
 Codes also reference national standards developed by organizations such as the National Fire Protection Association (NFPA), the American Society of Civil Engineers (ASCE), etc.

-CCR, Title 24, California Building Standards Code, consists of the following 12 parts:
+California Code of Regulations, Title 24, California Building Standards Code, consists of the following parts:

 - Part 1 - California Building Standards Administrative Code